 To open your heart means risking it all – to experience great joy and profound sorrow.
 Tom Mathews

 Copyright 2008, All Rights Reserved and may not be reprinted without express written permission.
 This article is for educational purposes only.
 The decision to use, or not to use, any information is the sole responsibility of the reader.

 DISCLAIMER: All information contained here on Aspenbloom Pet Care is intended for educational purposes only.
 It is not provided in order to diagnose, prevent or treat any disease, illness or injured condition of the body or pets and the author, publisher, and contributors accept no responsibility for such use.
 Anyone or their pets suffering from any disease, illness or injury should consult with their physician or veterinarian.
-The ONLY essential oils we use and refer to in ALL our posts, articles, and podcasts are Young Living Essential Oils.
 The statements herein have not been evaluated by the Food and Drug Administration.